A normal amount of groin sweat is to be expected, especially if you’re working out or live in a hot and humid climate.

 One side effect is that talcum powder can form clumps on the skin, creating a different kind of discomfort.
 You can avoid this by showering frequently.

 Natural talc can contain asbestos.
 This substance is linked to lung cancer when inhaled.
-Since 1976, the cosmetic and toiletry industry committed to using talc that contains no detectable traces of asbestos.

 Although there’s a possibility talcum powder may increase the risk of ovarian cancer, there’s not much evidence linking it to other cancers.